N4S4/synology-api/README.md

 ## Prerequisites

-Prior to install this wrapper you will need to install requests library.
+Prior to install this wrapper see requirements.txt.

 ## Installation